twop/twopennycode.com/src/content/why-reduce-matters/index.md

 Note that this form iterates in the right order: oldest to newest.
 Exactly what we wanted and we are not mutating anything in the process!

-### We have a superpower
+### We have the superpower

 It appears that reduce is a general abstraction over iteration.
-You can probably think about it as a `for` loop but without unnecessary ceremony.
+You can probably think about it as a `for` loop but without any unnecessary ceremony.

 Now, let's try to feel the power and build `map` and `filter` functions.
 But first we need a way to actually grow lists.